-A free workshop series open to all students form all majors.
-Come study the art of writing in intensive, fun, hands-on workshops with the dynamic faculty of the Creative Writing program and the Stanford Storytelling Project.
-You'll leave with an expanded understanding of writing and a sheaf full of pages.
+A free workshop series open to all students from all majors.
+Come study the art of writing in intensive, fun, hands-on workshops with dynamic faculty from the Creative Writing program, the Stanford Storytelling Project, and others.
+You’ll leave with an expanded understanding of what your writing can do.

 All workshops are free, open to the entire Stanford community, and held from 6pm to 7:30pm in the Hume Center for Writing and Speaking, Building 250, Room 106.
 Snacks are provided!

 |WEEK TWO: Tuesday, Jan 16||The Space Between: Writing About Couples

 Couples.
 Odd couples.
 Sweet couples.
 Meant-to-be-couples.
 Imaginary friends, best friends, at-the-end-friends.
 Parents, sisters, brothers, distant relatives.
 Differences, yearnings, vast and wild similarities: what holds people together?
 In this Writers’ Studio, we’ll write intimacies that may be at once close, fraught, consuming, secretive, and necessary.
 Focusing on craft, we’ll practice dialogue and narrative strategies that make couples come alive in meaningful and nuanced ways.